phith0n/zkar/README.md

 ## 📦 Installing

-Using ZKar is easy. use `go get` to install the ZKar generator executable along with the library and its dependencies:
+Using ZKar is easy. use `go get` to install the ZKar along with the library and its dependencies:

 ```shell
 go get -u github.com/phith0n/zkar